Gathering the Fragments

 A school called HOME

 HOME is a school that grows out of the conversations we bring together around our kitchen table.
 We think of it as a gathering place and a learning community for those who are drawn to the work of regrowing a living culture.
-Much of our work just now takes place through the medium of screens and cameras and keyboards, hosting Homeward Bound Live and the ongoing community that has grown out of earlier series.
+Much of our work just now takes place through the medium of screens and cameras and keyboards, hosting Homeward Bound and the Long Table community that has grown out of earlier series.
 But in January 2021, we took ownership of a pair of wooden buildings in Östervåla, Sweden that are slowly becoming a long-term home for our family and this school.

 Who we are